chege/googletest-json-serde/README.md

 [dev-dependencies]
 googletest = "0.14"
 serde_json = "1"
-googletest-serde-json = "0.1" # replace with the latest version on crates.io
+googletest-json-serde = "0.1" # replace with the latest version on crates.io
 ```

 This crate is typically only needed as a dev-dependency.